mayhugotong/GenTKG/README.md

 ### History retrieving

-Find the file name of rule bank json (in ./output) and run from the folder TKGForcaster:
+Find the file name of rule bank json (in ./output) and run from the folder GenTKG:
 ```
-cd TKGForcaster
+cd GenTKG
 python3 ./data_utils/retrieve.py --name_of_rules_file name_rules.json --dataset icews14
 ```
 An example for icews18 would be like: